 From 1957 until 1982, by working two jobs each, my parents struggled to pay off the farm mortgage while raising five children.

-Finally, after my folks had retired from their outside jobs, they were able to realize their dream of building up a dairy herd and then shipping Grade A milk 1977-1985.
+Finally, after my folks had retired from their outside jobs, they were able to realize their dream of building up a dairy herd and then shipping Grade A milk from 1977-1985.

 Through austerity, savings, and the sale of their dairy cattle, my parents were able to help my second-oldest sister through vet school and my youngest sister through law school.
 They were also able to purchase a house in Milwaukee for my oldest sister.

 After getting out of milking in 1985, mom and dad still did some cash-cropping but finally had time to enjoy themselves by traveling and associating with seniors in Burlington from 1986 until dad passed away in 2004.